Time Forge

 Competitive Analysis

-Pomofocus: A free time-blocking timer that allows users to set their focus and break times to allow users to stay focused on the tasks they’ve set for themselves.
+Pomofocus: A free time-blocking timer that allows users to set their focus and break times to stay focused on the tasks they’ve set for themselves.

 Forest: Another time-blocking platform that encourages users to stay focused on their tasks.
-One key feature of this app is that it allows users to grow a tree as they’re working on their tasks but if users exit the app, their tree dies.
-This app comes at a one-time purchase of $3.99.
+One key feature of this app is that it allows users to grow a tree as they work on their tasks; however, if users exit the app, their tree dies.
+This app is available for a one-time purchase of $3.99.

 Spirit City: Lofi Sessions: A gamified focus tool where users can discover and collect Spirits.
 You can also customize a virtual avatar and environments.